Hiking from Gush Halav/Jish along the Gush Halav Stream

 According to Josephus, Gischala, which was Gush Halav’s Greek name, was the last town in the Galilee to fall during the Great Revolt against Rome.
 John of Gischala, otherwise known as Yohanan from Gush Halav, was one of the main leaders of the revolt and he vied with Josephus for its leadership.
 After the fall of Gush Halav, he fled to Jerusalem and became part of the factitious leadership that was eventually responsible for the destruction of Jerusalem and the Second Temple.

-By the Ottoman period the town was totally Muslim and then became Druze.
+By the Ottoman period the town was totally Muslim and then Druze.
 Maronite Christians first settled here during the early 18th century when the Druze left because of conflict.
 An earthquake in 1837 led to widespread damage to the town.

 -